Income Tax – An introduction

-A new dividend allowance was introduced in April 2016 and replaced the non-refundable dividend tax credit of 10%.
-The first £2,000 (2017-18: £5,000) of dividend income received is tax free regardless of the amount of non-dividend income.
+The dividend allowance was introduced in April 2016 and replaced the non-refundable dividend tax credit of 10%.
+The first £2,000 (2018-19: £2,000) of dividend income received is tax free regardless of the amount of non-dividend income.

-However, dividends in excess of the £5,000 allowance will be taxed at the following new rates based on the recipient’s highest rate of Income Tax:
+However, dividends in excess of the £2,000 allowance are taxed at the following rates based on the recipient’s highest rate of Income Tax:

 Income Tax is also due on certain non-cash benefits received from an employer including:

 The rules for obtaining tax relief for business related expenditure incurred by employees are notoriously restrictive.